Sensitivity of the limit shape of sample clouds from meta densities: Preliminaries

-The reader may keep in mind the case where $D$ is a convex symmetric set.
-In that case the gauge function is a norm, and $D$ the unit ball.
-The normal marginals of the meta density are generalized to include densities whose tails are asymptotic to a \emph{von Mises function}: $g_0(s)\sim e^{-\j(s)}$ for $s\to\nf$ with \emph{scale function} $a=1/\j'$, where $\j$ is a $C^2$ function with a positive derivative such that \bql{qvMfn} \j(s)\to\nf,\qquad a(s)'\to0\quad s\to\nf.\eql This condition on the meta marginals ensures that they lie in the maximum domain of attraction of the Gumbel limit law $\exp(-e^{-x})$, $x>0$; see e.g. Proposition~1.4 in \cite{Resnick1987}.
-In this case we say that the meta distribution is \emph{light-tailed}.
+The reader may keep in mind the case where $D$ is a convex symmetric set, $D=-D$.
+In that case, the gauge function is a norm, and $D$ the open unit ball in this norm.
+In the standard set-up, the normal margins of the meta density in the introduction are generalized to include densities whose tails are asymptotic to a \textit{von Mises function}: $g_0(s)\sim\mathrm{e}^{-\jfd(s)}$ for $s\to\nf$ with \textit{scale function} $a=1/\jfd'$, where $\jfd$ is a $C^2$ function with a positive derivative such that

+This condition on the meta margins ensures that they lie in the maximum domain of attraction of the Gumbel limit law $\exp(-\mathrm{e}^{-x})$, $x\in\rbb$; see, for example, Proposition~1.4 in \cite{Resnick1987}.

-\bdf In the \emph{standard set-up}, the density $f$ lies in $\FC_\l$ for some $\l>0$, and $g_0$ is continuous, positive, symmetric, and asymptotic to a von Mises function $e^{-\j}$.
-We assume that $\j$ varies regularly in infinity with exponent $\q>0$.
-The density $g$ is the meta density with marginals $g_0$, based on $f$. \edf
+We are now able to define the standard set-up. \begin{definition} Let $f$ be a density in $\FC_\lft$ for some $\lft >0$ with margins all equal to a positive continuous symmetric density $f_0$, and let $g_0$ be a continuous, positive, symmetric density on $\rbb$ asymptotic to a von Mises function $\mathrm{e}^{-\jfd}$, where in addition to~\textup{(\ref{qvMfn})} $\jfd$ is assumed to vary regularly at infinity with exponent $\q>0$.
+In the \textit{standard set-up}, the meta density $g$ is based on $f$ and has margins $g_0$. \end{definition}

+This set-up is the same as in~\cite{Balkema2010} except that for simplicity we additionally assume that the original density has equal margins.
+As a consequence, the components of the meta transformation $K$ are equal: